yuwchen/NRSER/README.md

 audio/clean_sampleB.wav; N; A:4.500000; V:4.500000; D:5.000000;
 ```

-Note: for each sample in the datalist, there must be a corresponsing enhanced signal with the same name in "{dir}\_en" directory
+Note: for each sample in the datalist, there must be a corresponding enhanced signal with the same name in "{dir}\_en" directory

 For example:
 audio_noisy_en/noisy_sampleA.wav